allenai/ms2/README.md

-### Repository for MS^2 Code
+## MS^2: Multi-Document Summarization of Medical Studies

 MS^2 is a dataset containing medical systematic reviews, their constituent studies, and a large amount of related markup.
 This repository contains code for attempting to produce summaries from this data.
+To find out more about how we created this dataset, please read our [preprint](https://arxiv.org/abs/2104.06486).

+This dataset is created as an annotated subset of the Semantic Scholar research corpus.
+MS^2 is licensed under the following license agreement: [Semantic Scholar API and Dataset License Agreement](http://s2-public-api-prod.us-west-2.elasticbeanstalk.com/corpus/legal/)

-All commands are assumed to be run in the same terminal session, so variables such as `PYTHONPATH` are assumed to be carried between components.
+All following commands are assumed to be run in the same terminal session, so variables such as `PYTHONPATH` are assumed to be carried between components.

 ### Set Up